 Teachers – we see you.
 We see the hard work, dedication and boundless enthusiasm you put in to doing the best by your students.
 We welcome over 400,000 young people to stay with us each year, many of them on school trips, and we see first-hand the stresses and strains, and the joys and delights you experience with your class.

 You are legends.
 But even legends need a break sometimes.
-This #InternationalStressAwarenessWeek, we want to give you a few simple ideas to help you through the most stressful moments of your day.
+This #InternationalStressAwarenessWeek, we want to give you a few simple ideas for coping with teaching stress.

 Rest and relaxation